opentok/opentok-rtc/README.md

 ## Getting Help

 We love to hear from you.
-If you have questions, comments or find a bug, let us know:
+If you have questions, comments, or find a bug, let us know:

 * Open an issue on this repository <https://github.com/opentok/opentok-rtc/issues>.